“What is the best type of exercise for health, longevity, and weight management?”

 The reality is, you don’t need to follow a ketogenic diet for the rest of your life to keep your blood sugar under control.
 It could just be a short-term solution, combined with strength training, to get you going in the right direction.

-For more on my take on Keto, check out my ebook…Keto: What You Need To Know.
+For more on my take on Keto, check out The Ultimate Guide To Keto.